deliveroo/deliveroo.engineering/_guidelines/javascript.md

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
   - [Leading underscores](#naming--leading-underscore): Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)

     > Why?
 JavaScript does not have the concept of privacy in terms of properties or methods.
 Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won't count as breaking, or that tests aren't needed. tl;dr: if you want something to be “private”, it must not be observably present.
+This convention might lead developers to wrongly think that a change won't count as breaking, or that tests aren't needed. tl;dr: if you want something to be “private”, it must not be observably present; a closure.

     ```javascript
     // bad